Kaminyou/Multithread-files-finder/README.md

 terminate called after throwing an instance of ‘std::system_error’ What(): Resource temporarily unavaible
 ```
 ## Note
 You **should not** provide any prefix which is the prefix of another prefix.
-For example, prefix `ABCD` would be compromised if prefix `ABC` is also provided.
+For example, a prefix `ABCD` would be compromised if a prefix `ABC` is also provided.